What is a patent?

 Reduce damages if your employee leaves

 In modern economy, it is normal for your employees to move to your competitors.
-If you patented or applied to patent the technology developed by a leaving employee with proper assignment of the rights, then you will not need to worry about the employee taking the technology to your competitor for use by your competitor against your interest.
+If you patented or applied to patent the technology developed by a leaving employee with proper assignment of the rights, then you will not need to worry about the employee taking the technology to your competitor for use by your competitor freely against your interest as much.
 At the very least, it will be much easier to prove that your competitor is infringing your rights because of the existence of a patent or a patent application on the record.